 Should you be delayed on your trip abroad, the extra medication should provide plenty of cover in case you need it.

 3. Keep a list of your medicines in your hand luggage

-“Because drugs have different names in different countries and if you’ve got the generic name then at least the doctors will know exactly what it is that you’re after.”
+Drugs have different names in different countries so by having the generic name doctors will know exactly what it is that you’re after.